 Dr. Cheng pioneered the development of mouse models to understand the molecular basis of diseases due to mutations of thyroid hormone receptors.
 Her intensive studies of mouse models of hypothyroidism and resistance to thyroid hormone resulted in the discovery that mutations of thyroid hormone receptor subtypes lead to different human diseases.
-Dr. Cheng also developed preclinical mouse models of metastatic follicular thyroid cancer.
-She focuses on the elucidation of altered signaling pathways in metastatic thyroid cancer to understand the molecular genetics underlying thyroid carcinogenesis.
+She also is elucidating the roles of thyroid hormone receptors in cancers.
+Dr. Cheng also developed preclinical mouse models of metastatic follicular thyroid cancer and anaplastic thyroid cancer.
+She focuses on the elucidation of altered signaling pathways to understand the molecular genetics underlying thyroid carcinogenesis.
 She identified molecular targets for potential treatment of thyroid cancer.

 Thyroid Hormone Receptor (TR) Mutants: Molecular Actions and Roles in Disease

 Our research goals are to elucidate the molecular actions of thyroid hormone receptor (TR) mutants and understand their roles in disease.
 TRs are thyroid hormone (T3)-dependent transcription factors that are critical in growth, differentiation, and development, and in maintaining metabolic homeostasis.
 TRs are derived from two genes, alpha and beta, that encode four T3-binding TRs: alpha1, beta1, beta2, and beta3.
 Given the pivotal roles of TRs, it is reasonable to expect that their mutations could lead to deleterious effects.
 Indeed, mutations of the THRB gene are known to cause a genetic disease, resistance to thyroid hormone (RTH).
 Very recently, patients with severe hypothyroidism were found to have mutations in the THRA gene.
-To understand how TRbeta and TRalpha mutants act in vivo to cause these disease in patients, we have developed genetically engineered mouse models (ThrbPV mice and Thra1PV mice, respectively).
+To understand how TRbeta and TRalpha mutants act in vivo to cause these diseases in patients, we have developed genetically engineered mouse models (ThrbPV mice and Thra1PV mice, respectively).
 These mouse models are being used not only to dissect the molecular actions of TR mutant isoforms in vivo, but also to identify potential therapeutic targets.
+We learned that the molecular actions of TR mutants are iso-form-dependent, leading to different human diseases.
+Furthermore, that TRalpha mutants seemingly cause more deleterious effects than TRbeta mutants.
 Importantly, these models serve to advance understanding of the abnormal regulation of other mutated nuclear receptors and transcription factors in human disease.

 |Cho Rong Han Ph.D.||Postdoctoral Fellow (Visiting)|